democracymanifesto.com

 purpose

-democracy manifesto exists to encourage peaceful civic participation, respectful debate, and practical policy discussion. we welcome people with different views, and we expect everyone to engage in good faith.
+the democracy manifesto exists to encourage peaceful civic participation, respectful debate, and practical policy discussion. we welcome diverse views within our community and expect everyone to engage in good faith.

-when participating on this site (comments, forums, emails, events, social channels, or any community spaces we run), you agree to:
+when participating in our democracy manifesto spaces (comments, forums, emails, events, social channels, or any other community areas we manage), you agree to:

 2) zero tolerance content